DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 ResponseBehavior is what interactivity will do when handling something that isn't a valid valid button, in the context of waiting for a specific button.
 It defaults to `Ignore`, which will cause the interaction fail.

-Alterantively, setting it to `Ack` will acknowledge the button, and continue waiting.
+Alternatively, setting it to `Ack` will acknowledge the button, and continue waiting.

 Respond will reply with an ephemeral message with the aforementioned response message.